 More than 40 million Americans experience some form of mental illness every year.
 Knowing that they’re not alone may invite people to seek treatment from a professional.
 Treatment is key to relief from symptoms and maintain a healthy, active life.

-The signs and symptoms may be brushed aside as the angst of the turbulent teenage years.
+The signs and symptoms of mental illness may be brushed aside as the angst of the turbulent teenage years.
 But, these may be the earliest predictors of mental health disorders or issues that require treatment.

 Signs of mental health issues in teenagers include: